Changes to marriage legislation

 - Marriage certificates cost £11 each.

-- If you are due to get married or have a civil partnership at one of our registration offices or other civil venues, please contact the Customer Services Centre on 0300 500 8080.
+- If you are due to get married or have a civil partnership at one of our registration offices or other civil venues, please contact the Customer Services Centre.

-- Please remember that marriage certificates cannot be issued until the marriage schedule has been received and registered.
-Certificates will be sent to you using Royal Mail 1st Class post, within seven days of receiving the schedule.
+- Please remember that marriage certificates cannot be issued until the marriage schedule has been received and registered, and a payment has been received.